 Section 2.
 It shall be the duty of each elected Local Union official to fulfill his/her duties faithfully as provided in the International Constitution and Local Union Bylaws, and in implementation of Local Union Plans.
 Local Union officers shall uphold the tradition of widespread member involvement and membership outreach, which has always been key to the strength of Local 4123.

 Section 3.
-The President and one other officer as selected by the Executive Boardmay be paid as full-time positions, at an hourly rate, with health benefits and expenses.
-The hourly rate is based on the average actual hourly rate of Teaching Associates across the CSU.
-The Local Union shall pay salaries unless paid by the University or the International Union, UAW.
+The President and one other officer as selected by the Executive Board may be paid as full-time salaried positions with health benefits.
+The salary is based on the average salary of Teaching Associates across the CSU.
+If either the President or the other officer selected by the Executive Board are on release time under the Collective Bargaining Agreement, the Local Union will pay the difference up to the average Teaching Associate Salary.
 Officers may choose to decline their salary for any specified period of time.
-The President and the one other officer may be compensated, up to the amount of the UAW Temporary Organizer rate, when receiving UAW International Subsidy.

 Section 4.
-The Financial Secretary may be paid at an hourly rate, with health benefits and expenses.
-The hourly rate is based on the average actual hourly rate of Teaching Associates across the CSU.
-The Local Union shall pay the Financial Secretary’s salary unless paid by the University or the International Union, UAW.
+The Financial Secretary may be paid as a salaried employee with health benefits.
+The salary is based on the average actual hourly rate of Teaching Associates across the CSU.
+If the Financial Secretary is on release time under the Collective Bargaining Agreement, the Local Union will pay the difference up to the average Teaching Associate Salary.
 The Financial Secretary may choose to decline her/his salary for any specified period of time.
-The Financial Secretary may be compensated, up to the amount of the UAW Temporary Organizer rate including the car allowance and miscellaneous expenses allowance, when receiving UAW International Subsidy, until June 1, 2010.

 Section 5.
 The President is responsible for the supervision of all staff, and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union.